paketo-buildpacks/rfcs/text/0010-dependency-mappings.md

 ## Addendums
 - November 3, 2022: Modify RFC to leverage `checksum` for digest as well as a `sha256`
 - November 3, 2022: The CNB binding specification is deprecated and while still supported, you should use the Service Binding specification for Kubernetes instead.
-- October 12, 2023: Modify RFC to allow `checksum` dependency mappings to be passed in with a `-` instead of `:` to enable functionality on Kubernetes (alphanumeric,`-`, and `.` are the only allowed characters).
+- October 12, 2023: Modify RFC to allow `checksum` dependency mappings to be passed in with a `_` instead of `:` to enable functionality on Kubernetes (`:` is not an allowed character).